-- A. Public Safety shall be immediately notified by a university employee or student or member of the university community who has reason to believe: - 1. that a student who resides in on-campus housing is missing for 24 hours; or

-2. there is a student or guest under the age of 18 who is missing.
+- A. Public Safety shall be immediately notified by a university employee or student or member of the university community who has reason to believe: - 1. that a student who resides in on-campus housing is missing for 24 hours; or - 2. there is a student or guest under the age of 18 who is missing.

 The person should call 651-962-5555 if it is an emergency and 651-962-5100 in other cases.
+The Director of the Bernardi Campus will assist and coordinate.

-- B. If the missing person is under the age of 18, Public Safety will immediately take a report, call the local police department and commence a search. - C. Public Safety will take a report and notify the police within 24 hours of the determination that a student who is over the age of 18 years old and resides on campus is missing.
-Also, Public Safety will commence a reasonable search of the campus based on the available information - D. In all other cases of a missing person from campus, Public Safety will take a report, commence a reasonable search of the campus based on the available information and the reporting party will be directed to contact the police department where the person was last seen or went missing from. - E. If the person is missing from a location other than campus, the reporting party will be directed to contact the appropriate police department. - F. Public Safety shall take a report, commence a campus search and contact the local police in any case when there is a missing student, employee or guest from campus and there are unusual circumstances including but not limited to: person's medical condition, location the person was last seen, weather, documentation or statements made by the person, potential victim of foul play, or reasons to believe the person may be a danger to themselves or others.
+- B. If the missing person is under the age of 18, Public Safety will immediately take a report, call the local police department and commence a search.
+On the Bernardi Campus the director of the campus will call. - C. Public Safety will take a report and notify the police within 24 hours of the determination that a student who is over the age of 18 years old and resides on campus is missing.
+Also, Public Safety will commence a reasonable search of the campus based on the available information.
+The Bernardi Director will conduct a search of the Bernardi Campus. - D. In all other cases of a missing person from campus, Public Safety will take a report, commence a reasonable search of the campus based on the available information and the reporting party will be directed to contact the police department where the person was last seen or went missing from. - E. If the person is missing from a location other than campus, the reporting party will be directed to contact the appropriate police department. - F. Public Safety shall take a report, commence a campus search and contact the local police in any case when there is a missing student, employee or guest from campus and there are unusual circumstances including but not limited to: person's medical condition, location the person was last seen, weather, documentation or statements made by the person, potential victim of foul play, or reasons to believe the person may be a danger to themselves or others.
+The Bernardi Campus Director will make the phone call to police for incidents on the Bernardi Campus.